mbilotta/julia/README.md

 Windows users should just download and run `julia.exe` (latest release [here](https://github.com/mbilotta/julia/releases/latest)).
 SmartScreen may complain about the signature so youl'll have to click _More info_ and then _Run anyway_.
 If no JRE 1.8+ installation is found, a popup will give instructions to download and install the latest version of Java.

+Note that if you want to use the CLI as well as the GUI you should instead download `juliac.exe`.

 ### On other OSes

 You need JRE/JDK 1.8+ installed in your system.
 After installing Java, you should be able to run Julia simply double clicking on `julia.jar`.
 Alternatively, you can run Julia from the command line by typing: